A tropical island holiday with the fam was on the cards — would Club Med Bali deliver the perfect short getaway with kids?

 Three bars make getting a drink here a breeze!
 The Deck Bar has a more adult feel but the main bar, The Kintamani, is the site of many family activities during the day, and also has a cute kids’ section with built-in steps up to the bar so kids can do their own ordering.
 The Beach Bar has a fun relaxed vibe, with live music in the late afternoons.
 Almost every space at Club Med is kid-friendly (yes, even the bars!) so it’s actually possible to enjoy a cocktail while your kids play.
 The grass here is divine – soft and springy – and our kids went absolutely crazy running around barefoot, following squirrels and collecting seeds and leaves while we managed to score a drink and a prime view of the beach!

-The Club Med Bali beach is reasonably nice, very clean and there is a small area where you can swim/frolic but for swimming we mainly stuck to the pool.
-My sand-hating toddler eventually agreed to walk on the sand and even helped build a sandcastle, so that was a small sensory win!
+The Club Med Bali beach is reasonably nice, it’s clean and there is a small area where you can swim/frolic but for swimming we mainly stuck to the pool.
+My sand-hating toddler eventually agreed to walk on the beach and even helped build a sandcastle, so that was a small sensory win!
 The beach outside Club Med Bali is public, so there are some vendors selling kites and clothes, but it’s not overwhelming at all and in the evenings there were loads of people flying kites, which had the kids transfixed.
 We were told not to miss sunrise at the beach (around 6:20am), but unfortunately the day I dragged myself out of bed it was a little lacklustre!

 We had two interconnecting Deluxe Rooms, which both opened out onto a little private terrace and then a large grassy space.
-Note that the “separate sleeping area” in these rooms is a daybed by the door, not a separate alcove bedroom or anything.
+Note that the “separate sleeping area” in these rooms is a daybed by the door, not a separate alcove bedroom.
 Our friends had a nearby Deluxe Room and the kids could run back and forth and play outside while we managed to relax a little on the sun loungers.
 The rooms were spacious, although the décor is a little loud!
 A cot was provided on request for our toddler along with a very cute kid-sized Club Med robe for our 6-year-old.

-We’ve never used a babysitter on holiday before, and I have to confess it felt a bit weird leaving the kids with a complete stranger while we checked out the white party.
+We’ve never used a babysitter on holiday before, and I have to confess it felt a bit weird leaving the kids with a complete stranger while we checked out the White Party.
 Club Med staff explained to us that all hotels are required to use the same babysitting service, which is provided and vetted by the Indonesian government.
 Most of the babysitters are women whose own children are grown and who are looking to supplement their income.
 Our babysitter, Darmin, was very communicative and made sure we could WhatsApp each other before I left.

 Club Med Bali has a really great toddler pool – it’s a good size, knee-deep and almost completely covered by shade cloth.
 The main pool (which is connected to the toddler pool) is partly covered by shade cloth, and an adult won’t be out of their depth anywhere in the pool.
 We were amazed at the amount of water activities – Zumba, dance classes, water polo – but even more amazed at the amount of people who joined in; participation rates at Club Med are next level!
 If you get a chance to escape the kids, sneak over to the Zen Pool, which is strictly for adults and has a no noise policy.
 There are plenty of sun beds here, a jacuzzi, and sea views.

 Mini Club Med, for ages 4 – 10, is included in the room rate, and kids can join in as much or as little as they want; you’ll just need to sign them in and out of the kids club.
 There are circus activities, sandcastle festivals, sports, archery, theatre programs, craft and free play in the kids club area.
 Baby Club Med (0-2 years) and Petit Club Med (2-3 years) are at an additional cost.
-The Kids Club activities are designed to be a drop-off program, so if you’re looking to do activities together, you’ll want to try the Amazing Family program.
+The Kids Club activities are designed to as a drop-off program, so if you’re looking to do activities together, you’ll want to try the Amazing Family program.

 This is a great option for families whose kids WILL NOT be left at the kids club, thanks very much.
 (Or, you know, families who just want to spend time together on holidays!)
 We did a paper cutting workshop, a kite making workshop, a sandcastle festival and a little bit of the kids trapeze.
 The GOs running these activities were chatty and easy going, and interacted really well with the kids.
 Each morning a list of the activities available that day is posted, so you can pick and choose what you want to do.